Dawson-Field/USU_coursework/Crypto_Currency_Exchange/README.md

     - It checks for arbitrage opportunities by comparing paths between two currencies in both directions.
     - If the product of the weights of both paths deviates from 1.0, it indicates a dis-equilibrium, and thus an arbitrage opportunity.
 4. Output:
-    -The program outputs all paths between currency pairs along with their calculated weight and path weight factor.
+    - The program outputs all paths between currency pairs along with their calculated weight and path weight factor.
-    -It also identifies the smallest and largest path weight factors to highlight the best arbitrage opportunities.
+    - It also identifies the smallest and largest path weight factors to highlight the best arbitrage opportunities.

 # Data Sources
 The program fetches cryptocurrency data from the CoinGecko API.
 The API provides real-time pricing information, which is parsed and used to build the graph structure.
 The API query is configured to pull prices for the following top 7 cryptocurrencies: